-WHF originally started as an independent non-profit that supported the work of a town physician whom took care in listening to his patients as well establishing an understanding of the patient’s family and other circumstances that affected their lives.
-In 2002, WHF merged with a physician office and became a non-profit community clinic, and in 2005 WHF became a Federally Qualified Health Center (FQHC).
+WHF originally started as an independent non-profit that supported the work of a town physician who took care in listening to his patients as well as establishing an understanding of the patient’s families and other circumstances that affected their lives.
+In 2002, WHF merged with a physician's office and became a non-profit community clinic, and in 2005 WHF became a Federally Qualified Health Center (FQHC).

-Over the last 10 plus years, Winters Healthcare has grown to become the main primary health care provider for many community members, especially those with no insurance or those with public insurance in the service area.
-WHF has expanded to provide dental, mental health services, gender-affirming care, outreach, and health education to support patients in their health journey.
-As of 2021, we are continuing to better Winters Healthcare by pursuing PCMH Recognition.
+Over the last 10-plus years, Winters Healthcare has grown to become the main primary healthcare provider for many community members, especially those with no insurance or those with public insurance in the service area.
+WHF has expanded to provide dental, and mental health services, gender-affirming care, outreach, and health education to support patients in their health journey.
+As of 2022, Winters Healthcare has been officially recognized as a PCMH.
 To learn more about what it means to be a PCMH click here!

 Please take a moment to read our Notice of Privacy Practices below